-The EL4584 is a PLL (Phase Lock Loop) sub system, designed for video applications but also suitable for general purpose use up to 36MHz.
-In video applications, this device generates a TTL/CMOS compatible Pixel Clock (CLK OUT) which is a multiple of the TV horizontal scan rate and phase locked to it.
+The EL4585 is a PLL (Phase Lock Loop) sub-system, designed for video applications and also suitable for general purpose use up to 36MHz.
+In video applications, this device generates a TTL/CMOS-compatible pixel clock (CLK OUT) which is a multiple of the TV horizontal scan rate and phase locked to it.

-The reference signal is a horizontal sync signal, TTL/CMOS format, which can be easily derived from an analog composite video signal with the EL4583 Sync Separator.
-An input signal to "coast" is provided for applications were periodic disturbances are present in the reference video timing such as VTR head switching.
-The Lock detector output indicates correct lock.
+The reference signal is a horizontal sync signal, TTL/CMOS format, which can be easily derived from an analog composite video signal with the EL4583 sync separator.
+An input signal to "coast" is provided for applications where periodic disturbances are present in the reference video timing such as VTR head switching.
+The lock detector output indicates correct lock.

-The divider ratio is four ratios for NTSC and four similar ratios for the PAL video timing standards, by external selection of three control pins.
-These four ratios have been selected for common video applications including $4F{SC}$ , $3F{SC}$ , 13.5 MHz (CCIR 601 format) and square picture elements used in some workstation graphics.
-To generate $8F{SC}$ , $6F{SC}$ , 27 MHz (CCIR 601 format) etc. use the EL4585, which includes an additional divide-by-two stage.
+The divider ratio is four ratios for NTSC and four similar ratios for the PAL video timing standards by external selection of three control pins.
+These four ratios have been selected for common video applications including $8F{SC}$ , $6F{SC}$ , 27MHz (CCIR 601 format) and square picture elements used in some workstation graphics.
+To generate $4F{SC}$ , $3F{SC}$ , 13.5MHz (CCIR 601 format) etc., use the EL4584, which does not have the additional divide-by-two stage of the EL4585.